b0rdjack/api-mango/README.md

 ## Configure app 🔧

-Open `.env` then edit it with your settings.
-You will need:
+Open `.env` then edit it with your settings. <br> You will need to set the mailer (for the account confirmation mail). <br> You also need to add:
-- MAIL:...
+- NAVITIA_KEY: Navitia API Key
+- STRIPE_API_KEY: Stripe API Key

 ## Running the project 🚀